Working with Danes: Tips for Americans, Kay Xander Mellish’s new book, is now available in print and eBook form.

 Working with Danes: Tips for Americans covers aspects like:

-- Why you should never say “let’s have lunch” unless you mean it
+📘 Don’t say “let’s have lunch” unless you mean it

 The book also includes tips on dining, driving, and diversity in Denmark, plus tips on what to wear, how to give gifts, and why someone might put a Danish flag on your desk on your birthday.